abhimanyusood/techblog/_posts/2022-4-28-decorator-pattern.md

    * YamlDecorator

-1. We have the Logger interface, which we'll interchangeably call Component interface
+1. We have the Logger interface, which we'll generically call Component interface
-2. We'll call the original classes that implement the Logger interface ConcreteLogger(s) or ConcreteComponents
+2. We'll call the original classes that implement the Logger interface - ConcreteLogger(s) or ConcreteComponent(s)
-3. We'll call the independent classes that can be chained to the output of Loggers to format them Decorator(s).
+3. We'll call the independent classes that can be chained to the output of Loggers to format them - Decorator(s).

 I'll repeat - "Chaining" is the key word here.
 Almost like function compsition fog = f(g(x)).
 Or in our case, Decorator(ConcreteLogger(x)).